Union for the Mediterranean: Mediterranean Union

-As of 2007, on the initiative of France, States embark on a round negotiations to revive the process.

-A proposal to establish a "Mediterranean Union", which would consist principally of Mediterranean states, was part of the election campaign of Nicolas Sarkozy during the French presidential election campaign in 2007.
+A proposal to establish a "Mediterranean Union", which would consist principally of Mediterranean states, was part of the election campaign of Nicolas Sarkozy ahead of the 2007 French presidential election in 2007.
 During the campaign, Sarkozy said that the Mediterranean Union would be modelled on the European Union with a shared judicial area and common institutions.
-Sarkozy saw Turkish membership of the Mediterranean Union as an alternative to membership of the European Union, which he opposes, and as a forum for dialogue between Israel and its Arab Neighbours.
+Sarkozy saw Turkish membership of the Mediterranean Union as an alternative to membership of the European Union, which he opposed, and as a forum for dialogue between Israel and its Arab neighbours.

 Once elected, President Sarkozy invited all heads of state and government of the Mediterranean region to a meeting in June 2008 in Paris, with a view to laying the basis of a Mediterranean Union.
 The Mediterranean Union was enthusiastically supported by Egypt and Israel.
 Turkey strongly opposed the idea and originally refused to attend the Paris conference until it was assured that membership of the Mediterranean Union was not being proposed as an alternative to membership of the EU.
 Among EU member states, the proposal was supported by Italy, Spain, and Greece.

 However the European Commission and Germany were more cautious about the project.
 The European Commission saying that while initiatives promoting regional co-operation were good, it would be better to build them upon existing structures, notable among them being the Barcelona process.
 German chancellor Angela Merkel said the UfM risked splitting and threatening the core of the EU.
 In particular she objected to the potential use of EU funds to fund a project which was only to include a small number of EU member states.
 When Slovenia took the EU presidency at the beginning of 2008, the then Slovenian Prime Minister Janez Janša added to the criticism by saying: "We do not need a duplication of institutions, or institutions that would compete with EU, institutions that would cover part of the EU and part of the neighbourhood."